DataDog/documentation/content/en/security/agentless_scanning/_index.md

 ## Security considerations

-As the scanner instances grant [permissions][3] to create and copy EBS snapshots, and describe volumes, Datadog advises restricting access to these instances solely to administrative users.
+Since the scanner instances grant [permissions][3] to create and copy EBS snapshots, and describe volumes, Datadog advises restricting access to these instances solely to administrative users.

 To further mitigate this risk, Datadog implements the following security measures: